basti564/Oculess/README.md

 > If you are unable to perform the restore process listed below, it can only be returned by a [Factory Reset](https://www.asurion.com/connect/tech-tips/how-to-reset-your-oculus-vr-headset/)

 > **Warning**
 > You will permanently delete all non-primary users on the device.
-You will be unable to create non-primary users unless device owner is disabled.
+You will be unable to enable library sharing unless device owner is disabled.

 1. Open Settings
 2. Click "Accounts"